Macros

 Note, that you need to make sure that subsequent macro calls do not use the same top level key.
 Because later versions would overwrite previous ones.
 Here we used $macro_name to prevent that.

-Currently it is not possible to use the same macro twice in the same yaml node, but in different positions.
+Currently it is not possible to use the same macro twice in the same yaml node, if it occurs in different positions.
 Consider:

 ---